MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/activity-filters-queries.md

 - Sharing activities - filters all your activities to display only those activities that involve sharing folders and files, including creating a company link, creating an anonymous link and granting read/write permissions.

-- Successful log in - filters all your activities to display only those activities that involve successful log ins, including impersonate action, impersonate log on, single sign-on log-on, and log on from new device.
+- Successful log in - filters all your activities to display only those activities that involve successful log-ins, including impersonate action, impersonate log on, single sign-on log-on, and log on from new device.

 ![query activities](media/queries-activity.png)